cultureamp/kestrel/README.md

 - **Projector** - *An event processor that merely updates a "projection" of the data.
 Should always be disposable and re-runnable from the beginning of the event-sequence.
 Should be built in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) fashion since event-sourced systems favour asynchronous, distributed systems where it becomes more and more impossible to create perfect transactions.
-Build these as if they are at-least-once delivery of events.*
+Build these as if they are an at-least-once delivery of events.*
 - **Reactor** - *Like a projector but has side effects, for example sending `Commands` to `Aggregates` via the `CommandGateway`, or sending emails, etc. Best efforts should also be made to make these idempotent and re-runnable from the beginning of the event-sequence, although in practice this tends to be difficult.*